 For 10 years, I couldn’t remember a time when I had to take Tilly to the vet for anything other than her scheduled shots.
-Nothing seemed to faze her either even as she got close to double numbers in her age – she was putting on a little weight, but she would still blazed out the door and across the yard like a Ferrari on its last lap.
+Nothing seemed to faze her either even as she got close to double numbers in her age – she was putting on a little weight, but she would still blaze out the door and across the yard like a Ferrari on its last lap.

 The Warning Signs of Arthritis In Dogs

 I didn’t notice the issue at first – I would come to learn that many don’t.
-From the title, you can guess that I’m talking about the arthritis in dogs that would come to radically change Tilly’s life.
+From the title, you can guess what I’m talking about arthritis in dogs that would come to radically change Tilly’s life.
 Looking back hindsight is 20/20.
 I didn’t notice the seconds that were getting shaven off of our run’s together, I didn’t notice that I was running slightly slower and less out of breath either.
 Until the seconds turned into minutes, and I pulling Tilly when we ran, not the other way around.

 That’s the problem – it’s hard to notice early signs when they progress so slowly, and that’s all you have to go off of because most dogs won’t show signs of discomfort or pain in the beginning.